JadingTsunami/SLADE/README.md

 * Keybind for creating doors
 * Keybind for going to 3D mode at the current mouse location
 * Keybinds for shape creation (ellipse vs. rectangle)
+* Keybinds for shape features (number of sides, centered, locked ratio)